guidofa/brastlewark/README.md

 * AmaticSC

 ## Thirdparty libraries used in this project
-Kingfisher: Used for images management (caché and loaders) https://github.com/onevcat/Kingfisher
+Kingfisher: Used for images management (cache and loaders) https://github.com/onevcat/Kingfisher

 Swiftlint:  A tool to enforce Swift style and conventions. https://github.com/realm/SwiftLint